-It looks like the New York Times may have undercounted the number of risky skyscrapers in downtown San Francisco — 48 instead of 39.
+It looks like the New York Times may have undercounted the number of risky skyscrapers in downtown San Francisco, 48 instead of 39.
+It’s a seemingly small difference – 20 percent if you do the math – but if it’s significant if you consider how many people work in these large buildings.
 A June 15 story focused on steel moment buildings cited in a USGS report.

 I made a quick map using the addresses from the NYT story, then I wanted to make one that included photos of the buildings.
 This time I went directly to the report, noticing that the first address wasn’t listed in the story, it seemed like a good idea to see if there were any more discrepancies.

 - The USGS report, starting on page 360, in .PDF

 - The .KML file I made, for more fact-checking and map making (pretty please send links to your maps or put them in the comments – I’m a casual mapper, using new tools and working quickly!)

 - Here are the additional nine addresses from the report that weren’t in the NYT story:

 - 140 Montgomery Street